EthanMerrill/100-Days-of-Code/journal.md

 # Skip Day

 # Day 34
 Continued work on the algorithm.
 Finished the entry and exit evaluation functions.
 All thats left to do is hook it up to alpaca and watch it loose money!
-Also I will need to write some basic allocation logic, but that should be fairly simple
+Also I will need to write some basic allocation logic, but that should be fairly simple.

+# Day 35
+Re-diagrammed the algorithm I have a better idea of how to build it now.
+I also worked on integrating the Alpaca API.
+An hour was spent troubleshooting only to find I didn't have the correct API secret key.

+# Day 36
+Theoretically, I have a very unstable live-capable version finished.
+Not sure, the backtest portion will run overnight.
+Next steps are more bug fixes, and containerization!
+I also should run through and clean up the code a bit at some point

+# Day 37
+This morning I added a class to organize order types.
+Going to head back to FCC for at least 50% of the time again.
+The halfway mark is within sight and I need to finish react by the end of this.

+EOD: I finished the Regex and debugging modules on free code camp.
+On the trading algo, I got started setting up docker, organized the ordering methods, and added the oco (one cancels other) order type.
+Also in the trading algo I made the paths more portable.
+Pathing in Python is easy, but its not something I've done before.
+The trading algo saves and reads 'pickled' pandas dataframes in multiple places so its important that those places are consistent no matter how the program is run.

+I also re-organized the repo which involved some git shenanigans.

+Tomorrow I'd like to complete basic data structures on free code camp, and implement the oco ordering in the algo.
+I also will try to make more progress on the dockerization of the algo.
+Today I ran into an issue with the versioning in one of the 63 requirements.